cameronmathis/Algorithms/README.md

 ## General info

-This is a template I created to easily spin up new GitHub Repositories.
+This is a repository I created to keep up with algorithms I find interesting.

 ## Setup

-In order to use this...
+In order to run, clone this repo onto your local machine.
+Navigated to the algorithm folder and follow the instructions:

 ## Software details

-Language:
+Language: Java</br>
+Version: 11.0.8

 ## Status

-Version: </br>
+Version: 1.0.0</br>
 Project is: _in progress_

 ## Contact